obiwanjacobi/Zlang/docs/compiler/compiler.md

 ---

-> TBD: compiler extensions. plugins that supplies code.
-Do we allow language extension?
+> TBD: compiler extensions. plugins that supply code.
+Don't allow language extension, but do allow compile-time function extensions.

 > Compiler as static analyzer / linter

 > Compiler as language Server (LSP)

-> Compiler as Assembler
+> Compiler as Assembler (byte-code?)

-> Compiler as linker
+> Compiler as linker (late optimizations)

 > Compiler as REPL (because we support Meta)

-> Compiler as Language VM? (used by REPL)
+> Compiler as Language VM? (used by REPL) - zs-script

+> Compiler as profiler?

+> Compiler as build-system?
+Use REPL/VM to execute zs-script using build-task lib...?

-> Semantic rules as functions available to code.
+> Semantic rules as functions available to code (traits?).

 ---